-The time period from 1913 to 1986\, considered in our analysis of the long term development of the USSR coal mining industry can be characterized by a number of changing global situations, not only with the coal mining industry itself but with the evolution of the national economy of the USSR as a whole.
-Among the historical events inducing major structural changes are the October Revolution and the effects of the two World Wars.
-These structural change periods implied a starting point to define new objectives as well as to open new development possibilities for the coal mining industry of the country.
-Exploration opened up new coal basins for production, new mining technologies were developed and successively introduced into the industry.
-These various "turning points" in the long term evolution can be clearly seen in all macro indicators of the development of the industry.
-It is thus useful to differentiate in the dynamic analysis of the development of the industry between a number of historical phases of development, within which the evolution of the general situation of the industry, of the economics of coal mining and of technical change should be discussed.
+The time period from 1913 to 1986,3 considered in our analysis of the long-term development of the USSR coal-mining industry, can be characterized by a number of changing global situations, not only within the coal-mining industry itself, but within the evolution of the national economy of the USSR as a whole.
+Among the historical events inducing major structural changes are the October Revolution and the effects of the two world wars.
+These structural change periods implied a starting point to define new objectives as well as to open new development possibilities for the coal-mining industry of the country.
+Exploration opened up new coal basins for production, new mining technologies were developed and were successively introduced into the industry.
+These various "turning points" in the long-term evolution can be clearly seen in all macro-indicators of the development of the industry.
+It is thus useful to differentiate in the dynamic analysis of the development of the industry between a number of historical phases of development, within which the evolution of the general situation of the industry, of the economics of coal mining, and of technical change should be discussed.

-The starting point of our analysis period, 1913 was the last peace year of old Russia.
-The effect of World War 1, the October revolution and the following civil war resulted in a drastic reduction of the coal production levels to less than one third of the pre-war period.
-The phase of reconstruction of the coal mining industry lasted until around 1928 when the coal production level exceeded for the first time again the pre-war level of around 30 million tons per year.
-The next development phase was characterized by a rapid and stable growth phase which lasted until 1941.
-Coal production levels rose from 35.5 to 165.9 million tons per year (i.e. at a rate of close to 14 percent per year) with new coal basins such as the Kuznetsk and the Karaganda being brought progressively into production.
-However the Donbass (Donetsk basin) remained the dominant coal production area accounting still for close to 60 percent of the total coal production of the USSR.
+The starting point of our analysis period, 1913, was the last peace year of old Russia.
+The effect of World War I, the October Revolution, and the following civil war resulted in a drastic reduction of the coal production levels to less than one-third of the prewar period.
+The phase of reconstruction of the coal-mining industry lasted until around 1928, when the coal production level exceeded for the first time tht prewar level of around 30 million tons per year.
+The next development phase was characterized by rapid and stable growth that lasted until 194 1.
+Coal prod::tion levels rose from 35.5 to 165.9 million tons per year (i.e., at a rate close to 14% per year) with new coal basins such as the Kuznetsk and the Karaganda being brought into production.
+However, the Donbass (Donetsk basin) remained the dominant coal production area, accounting for close to 60% of the total coal production of the USSR.

-\ For statistics on the general evolution of the coal mining industry during this time period see the data appendix.
+^{&#}x27;For statistics on the general evolution of the coal-mining industry during this time period, see the data appendix.

-In mid 1941 World War II spread over Soviet Union.
+In mid-1941, World War II spread over the Soviet Union.
 The mines in the Donbass and in the Podmoskovny basin were totally destroyed.
 The resulting production gap was compensated to a large extent by the rapid development of eastern coal basins, whose output increased from around 70 million tons in 1940 to 110 million tons in 1945.
-After the liberation of the occupied territories a rapid restoration of the mines in the Donbass and Podmoskovny basin started.
-By 1950 the coal production in the Donbass had again reached the level of 95 million tons it had in 1940, while the production of other basins continued to increase to a level of around 170 million tons.
+After the liberation of the occupied territories, a rapid restoration of the mines in the Donbass and Podmoskovny basins started.
+By 1950, the coal production in the Donbass had again reached the 1940 level of 95 million tons, while the production of other basins continued to increase to a level of around 170 million tons.

-The following period 1950 to 1975 was characterized by a stable growth of the total coal industry, whose output rose from 260 to 700 million tons (i.e. at an annual growth rate of 4 percent).
-Nearly half of this growth came from increasing output of opencast mines, whose share in the total production increased from 10 to 32 percent between 1950 and 1975.
+The following period, 1950-1975, was characterized by a stable growth of the total coal industry, whose output rose from 260 to 270 million tons (i.e., at an annual growth rate of 4%).
+Nearly half of this growth came from increasing output of opencast mines, whose share in the total production increased from 10% to 32% between 1950 and 1975.